-- These revisions ignore DOE statement on its website that "home addresses, telephone numbers...are too "sensitive in nature" to be given out as Directory Information. - As DOE itself says about cybersecurity "Never give out personally identifiable information (PII) ....including your full birthdate, phone number ...or home address." - NY Department of State warns that identity theft of minors can occur with only a few items of personal data, which if they fell into the wrong hands could seriously damage their prospects since crimes like identity theft can go undetected for years: - "Child identity theft occurs when someone uses a minor's personal information....The damage caused by child identity theft can vary from a single fraudulent bill in collections to a foreclosed mortgage." - Disclosure of this data could also lead to commercial exploitation, sexual victimization, cyber bullying, abduction, and/or efforts to deport immigrant students
+- These revisions ignore DOE statement on its website that "home addresses, telephone numbers, and dates of birth" are too "sensitive in nature" to be given out as Directory Information. - As DOE itself says about cybersecurity "Never give out personally identifiable information (PII)including your full birthdate, phone number ...or home address." - NY Department of State warns that identity theft of minors can occur with only a few items of personal data, such as name and birthdate alone, which could seriously damage their prospects since crimes like identity theft can go undetected for years: - "Child identity theft occurs when someone uses a minor's personal information, such as name and birth date....
+The damage caused by child identity theft can vary from a single fraudulent bill in collections to a foreclosed mortgage." - Disclosure of this data could also lead to commercial exploitation, sexual victimization, cyber bullying, abduction, and/or efforts to deport immigrant students